Career Confidence vs Career Confusion

 Day 1: Pick a smaller decision

 Don't decide your whole future.
 Decide the next experiment.
-Use the Career Clarity Quiz to shortlist 1-2 role families.
+Use the Take free career snapshot quiz to shortlist 1-2 role families.

 Day 2-3: Talk to reality (not opinions)